cfengine/documentation/overview/glossary.markdown

 A file used to describe the changes made since the last version of the software.

+#### Class expressions

+Multiple classes separated by operators (and, or) to make more complex decisions.

+#### Class guards

+Used to restrict when / where promises are evaluated.
+Appear in front of promises in CFEngine policy, consisting of a class expression followed by two colons.
+Class guards are sometimes called context class expressions.

+#### CMDB

+A Configuration Management Database.
+A term coined as part of the IT Infrastructure Library (ITIL) as an outgrowth of an inventory database.

 #### CMDB

 A Configuration Management Database.